 We offer alpaca walks around our beautiful farm in East Sussex.
-Situated in the High Weald Area of Outstanding Natural Beauty, Spring Farm is superbly located adjacent to the Ashdown Forest, Bluebell Railway, Sheffield Park and the historic village of Fletching.
+Situated in the High Weald Area of Outstanding Natural Beauty, Spring Farm is superbly located adjacent to the Ashdown Forest.
+The Bluebell Railway, Sheffield Park and the historic village of Fletching are within walking distance from us.
 We are based in Sussex but easily reached from Kent, Surrey, Essex, Gatwick and London.
 From central London stations to Haywards Heath station is only 45 minutes by train and there is a taxi rank outside Haywards Heath station.
 The taxi ride is about 15 minutes – alpaca walking has never been so accessible!

 After a short introduction to us and our farm, we will introduce you to our alpaca family.
 We have about 110 alpacas (and 6 llamas) here at Spring Farm – at last count!
 We will then halter up our walking alpaca team and set off for a casual walk around our 110 acre farm.
 During the walk, we will tell you a little about alpacas, their history, their stunning fleece and how we go about farming here at Spring Farm.
 Spring Farm has been managed within Countryside Stewardship/Higher Level Stewardship for the last 20 years and we will tell you about farming in a wildlife friendly way and hopefully spot some of the wildlife we have encouraged to thrive here – a UK alpaca and wildlife safari!